iterative/dvc.org/content/docs/command-reference/import.md

 The `path` argument is used to specify the location of the target to be downloaded within the source repository at `url`, including those nested inside directories [tracked as a whole](/doc/command-reference/add#example-directory).
-`path` can specify any file or directory in the source repo, including those tracked by DVC, or by Git.
+`path` can specify any file or directory in the source repo, either tracked by DVC, or by Git.
 Note that DVC-tracked targets should be found in a `dvc.yaml` or `.dvc` file of the project.

 ⚠️ The project should have a default
 [DVC remote](/doc/command-reference/remote), containing the actual data for this